 Congratulations to Brooks Koepka who captured his second consecutive US Open, becoming only the third person in history to defend the title and the first since Curtis Strange in 1988/89.
 He won at 25/1 and I know there were many of you on him judging by Social Media, so congratulations on grabbing yourself a Major Championship winner.
 Koepka has now won more Major Championships than PGA Tour titles which is some accolade.
 The way he came back from an opening +5/75 on Thursday took mental fortitude at a Shinnecock course which stretched the very best to their limits and beyond.

-Onto this week and the Travelers Championship has always been a well supported event on the PGA Tour with huge crowds and a ‘big tournament’ feel in Cromwell, Connecticut.
+Onto this week and our Travelers Championship tips in an event that’s always been well supported on the PGA Tour with huge crowds and a ‘big tournament’ feel in Cromwell, Connecticut.
 2018 sees a strong field with the betting market headed by Justin Thomas, Brooks Koepka, defending champion Jordan Spieth, Rory McIlroy, Patrick Reed, Jason Day plus Bubba Watson, Paul Casey, Webb Simpson and Marc Leishman.

 Paddy Power are attacking this week’s Travelers Championship and are offering a massive 8 places each-way at 1/5 odds.
 If you haven’t already got a Paddy Power account then new customers can access a £/€20 risk-free bet which is refunded in CASH if it loses.
 18+, T&Cs apply: Promo code YSKA01 required – use this qualifying link to claim.